 OVERVIEW ALLERGY TREATMENT

-Sneezing, wheezing, and trouble breathing are all symptoms of allergy and sinus problems that probably affect you or someone in your family.
-Allergy treatment from acute to chronic sinus infections and mild to severe allergic reactions, our skillful team of doctors will be prepared to treat you in Frisco or South Fort Worth, TX at iCare ER & Urgent Care.
-We will be able to recommend whether you should be treated in the urgent care center or the emergency room, depending on the severity and health risk of your sinus infection or allergic reaction.
+Sneezing, wheezing, and being stuffy are all symptoms of allergy and sinus problems that probably affect you or someone in your family.
+Our skillful team of medical providers will be prepared to treat you in Frisco or Fort Worth, TX at iCare ER & Urgent Care.

 Seasonal allergies are often caused by pollen, dust, oak, or grass and occur at any time of year.